CopernicaMarketingSoftware/REACT-CPP/README.md

 With this knowledge we are going to modify our earlier example.
-The echo application that we showed before is updated to set the timer back to five seconds every time that some input is read, so that the application will now only stop after no input was detected for five seconds.
-We also change the signal watcher: the moment CTRL+C is pressed, the application will stop responding, but it will only exit one second later.
+The echo application that we showed before is updated to set the timer back to five seconds every time that some input is read, so that the application will no longer stop five seconds after it was started, but five seconds after the last input was received.
+We also change the signal watcher: the moment CTRL+C is pressed, the application will stop responding, but it will delay it's exit for one second.

 ````c++
 #include <reactcpp.h>